tombenke/npac/README.md

 [![Build Status][travis-badge]][travis-url]
 [![Coveralls][BadgeCoveralls]][Coveralls]

-A lightweight Ports and Adapters Container for Node
+`npac` is a lightweight Ports and Adapters Container for applications running on Node.js platform.

+This module provides a framework for applications to:
+- clearly separate the infrastructure code from business domain code,
+- centrally manage configuration (defaults, environment, config file, cli),
+- make application life-cycle management (startup, shutdown, signal handling),
+- provide built-in, configurable logging and monitoring capabilities.

 Read the [API documentation](https://tombenke.github.io/npac/index.html) for further details on how to use this library.